All articles

 If you are chasing Planning Approvals, you are chasing dreams.

-To win work in 2026, you need to stop tracking "Permission" and start tracking "mobilisation."
+To win work in 2026, you need to stop tracking "Permission" and start tracking mobilisation.

 The Signal: Discharge of Conditions

-When a council grants planning, they attach "Conditions."
-The most important ones are "Pre-Commencement Conditions."
+When a council grants planning, they attach conditions.
+The most important ones are Pre-Commencement Conditions.

-These are legal requirements—like submitting a specific Drainage Strategy, a Construction Management Plan (CMP), or Site Levels—that must be approved by the council before a single spade hits the ground.
+These are legal requirements — like submitting a specific Drainage Strategy, a Construction Management Plan (CMP), or Site Levels — that must be approved by the council before a single spade hits the ground.

-If a developer submits a "Discharge of Conditions" application, it means:
+If a developer submits a Discharge of Conditions application, it means:

-• They are funded: They are spending money on engineers and application fees.
+• They are funded.
+They are spending money on engineers and application fees.

-• They are timed: They cannot mobilise until this is signed off (usually 8 weeks).
+• They are timed.
+They cannot mobilise until this is signed off (usually 8 weeks).

-• They are buying: They need groundworkers, fencing, and site setup immediately.
+• They are buying.
+They need groundworkers, fencing, and site setup immediately.

-The "Boarding Pass" Analogy
+The Boarding Pass Analogy

-Think of a construction project like booking a holiday.
+Think of a construction project like booking a holiday:

 • Planning Permission is looking at the brochure.
 They might go.

-• Discharge of Conditions is printing the Boarding Pass.
+• Discharge of Conditions is printing the boarding pass.
 The taxi is booked.
 They are leaving the house.

-If you are a taxi driver (Subcontractor), you don't make money waiting outside the house of people looking at brochures.
+If you are a taxi driver (subcontractor), you don't make money waiting outside the house of people looking at brochures.
 You make money picking up the people holding boarding passes.

 The Takeaway

 Stop filling your pipeline with "Approved" projects that might never happen.
-Start filtering for "Discharge of Conditions."
+Start filtering for Discharge of Conditions.
 It's the difference between a lead and a contract.

 Want to try this strategy?
-Get 3 'Discharge of Condition' leads (mobilisation Alerts) sent to your inbox today.
+Get Discharge of Conditions alerts sent to your inbox →

 Candour Logo